OSHA Citations & Requirements for Ohio Construction Contractors

 Ohio is a major infrastructure and manufacturing construction state.
 Heavy industrial construction — refineries, manufacturing plants, power facilities — is significant, and these projects face heightened OSHA scrutiny.
 The BWC Group Rating program is the unique Ohio factor: contractors who maintain documented safety programs, training records, and clean claims histories can earn workers’ comp premium discounts of 50% or more.
 This creates a direct financial incentive for documentation that goes beyond avoiding OSHA penalties.

-Are Your Documents Ready for Both OSHA and BWC in Ohio?
+Are Your Documents Ready for an OSHA Inspection in Ohio?

-Ohio contractors can save substantially on workers' comp premiums by maintaining documented safety programs.
-The OSHA Defense Documentation System helps you organize the records that satisfy both OSHA inspectors and BWC Group Rating requirements — including training logs, hazard assessments, and incident documentation.
+Ohio contractors face OSHA inspections targeting fall protection, trenching, and hazard communication.
+The OSHA Defense Documentation System helps you organize the records inspectors evaluate — training logs, hazard assessments, and competent person documentation.